mediocregopher/blog.mediocregopher.com/static/src/_posts/2021-09-22-building-appimages-with-nix.md

 * The builder itself should be deterministic; no matter where it runs it should produce the same binary given the same input parameters.

-Lacking such a build system we're not able to distribute the program in a way which "just works"; it would require some kind of configuration, or some kind of runtime environment to be set up, both of which would be a pain for users.
+Lacking such a build system we're not able to distribute cryptic-net in a way which "just works"; it would require some kind of configuration, or some kind of runtime environment to be set up, both of which would be a pain for users.
 And lacking a definite build system makes it difficult to move forward on any other